Atlanta Writing Schools

 Master of Fine Arts in Writing

 Students in this program complete 90 credits.
 The curriculum includes courses, internships and a thesis.
 Some of the classes cover rhetoric, influential writing, freelance writing, digital media writing and publishing.
-Students must complete 2 internships; they can choose to complete 2 teaching internships, 2 field internships or 1 of each.
+The internships will be completed under the supervision of a faculty member.

 Agnes Scott College in Decatur, GA, which is about 6 miles outside of Atlanta, has a bachelor's program in English literature and creative writing.
-Less than 10 miles from Atlanta in Clarkston, GA, Georgia Piedmont Technical College has a 12-hour grant writing class and a 10-hour business writing class.
-Students at Chattahoochee Technical College in Marietta, GA, which is about 15 miles from Atlanta, can learn about technical writing in the technical communication certificate program.
-Also in Marietta, GA, Southern Polytechnic State University offers writing classes through its bachelor's program in English and professional communication and minors in technical communication and professional writing.
+Also in Marietta, GA, Southern Polytechnic State University offers writing classes through its bachelor's program in organizational and professional communication.